DevChanQ/react-native-svg-editor/README.md

 <img src="/screenshots/1.png" alt="screenshot" style="width: 200px;" />

-> :warning: This library was built for personal use initially.
+> :warning: This library was originally built for personal use.
 The documentation is minimal so contributions are welcomed.

 ## Installation
 ```